VideoBrandStory/academic-kickstart-christopherodom/content/home/experience.md

   description = """Produced, wrote, directed voice overs, revised and edited audio and video on-air promotions, creative promo and trailer scripts and spots for the PBS nationally televised original series Independent Lens.
 Recorded voice over temp tracks for the principal talent to emulate.
   <br><br/>

-  * Produced the rough cut of 10 feature documentary trailer spots within 7 days for the web and PBS national broadcast by minimizing the amount of time required to review and mark up a documentary to deliver the first cut of multiple trailers with limited time and resources
+  * Produced the rough cut of 10 feature documentary trailer spots within 7 days for the web and PBS national broadcast by minimizing the amount of time required to review and mark up a documentary to deliver the first cut of multiple trailers with limited time and resources"""

 [[experience]]
   title = "Web Series Editor"